-Montana-Dakota Utilities has invested approximately \$168 million in environmental emission control equipment and other pollution control improvement at its coal-fired electric generation plants since 2005.
+Montana-Dakota Utilities has invested approximately \$168 million in environmental emission control equipment and other pollution control improvements at its coal-fired electric generation plants since 2005.
 The investments have resulted in substantial reductions in mercury, SO2, NOX and filterable particulate from these plants.

-In 2020, Montana-Dakota Utilities incurred \$800,000 of environmental capital expenditures for its electric operations, mainly for an embankment stabilization project at Lewis & Clark Station and coal ash management projects at Lewis & Clark Station and Coyote Station.
-Additional environmental capital expenditures are planned in the next three years for various environmental projects, including a coal ash impoundment closure project at Lewis & Clark Station and coal ash landfill closure project at Heskett Station, to coincide with retirement of Montana-Dakota Utilities' coal-fired electric generating facilities.
+Montana-Dakota Utilities did not incur any material environmental capital expenditures related to environmental compliance for its electric operations in 2021.
+Additional environmental capital expenditures are planned in the next three years for various environmental projects, including a coal ash impoundment closure project at Lewis & Clark Station and coal ash landfill closure project at Heskett Station related to the end of coal-fired operations at these facilities.